MongoEngine/mongoengine/docs/guide/defining-documents.rst

     field, will not have two documents in the collection with the same value.

 :attr:`primary_key` (Default: False)
-    When True, use this field as a primary key for the collection.
+    When True, use this field as a primary key for the collection.  `DictField` and `EmbeddedDocuments` both support being the primary key for a document.

 :attr:`choices` (Default: None)
     An iterable (e.g. a list or tuple) of choices to which the value of this